Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Construction of configurations

+This assumption includes the case of the semi-circular law in $\d = 1$, of the circular law in $\d = 2$, and all the cases where the density does not vanish on $\Sigma$ (hence, most of the interesting $\LogD$ cases).
+However, we would like to cover \textit{critical cases} in $\LogU$ where the density may vanish faster than a square root at the edges, or somewhere in the bulk, and they require a more general assumption near the boundary, as in \ref{H5}.
+In Section \ref{preuve:finirconstruction}, we explain how to generalize the construction of \cite{petrache2014next} to Assumption \ref{H5}. \end{proof}

-\textbf{Conclusion.} To complete the proof of Proposition~\ref{quasicontinuite} we need to link the preceding construction with a large enough volume of “good” events for $\bQpN$.
-This is done by conditioning $\QN$ into having all $N$ points in $\Sigma$, the resulting conditional expectation (after scaling) is equal in law to $\frac{\Leb^{\otimes N}}{|\Sigma'|^{N}}$.
-The probability of this event is bounded below by
+To complete the proof of Proposition~\ref{quasicontinuite} we need to connect the preceding construction with a large enough volume under $\QNbeta$.
+The probability that $\QNbeta$ has all its points in $\Sigma$ is bounded below as follows